apiaryio/dredd/ApiaryReportingApi.md

   - _id (string, `507f1f77bcf86cd799439011`) ...
 Unique object id.
 DO NOT USE IT WHEN CREATING!
 Used in post body only for purpose of testing this blueprint.
   - reportUrl: (string, required, `https://absolutely.fency.url/wich-can-change/some/id`) ...
 Report UI URL
   - blueprints (array, required) ...
 Array of blueprints used for the test run
-      - file (string, reqiured) ... file name
+      - filename (string, required) ... file name
       - raw (string, required) ... raw bleuprint content in Markdown
       - parsed (object, required)  ... parsed blueprint from raw data
         - ast (object, required) ... parsed blueprint ast